jorgebastida/gordon/docs/_build/html/_sources/quickstart_java.txt

  * ``0002_pr_r.json`` gordon will upload the code of your lambdas to S3.
  * ``0003_r.json`` gordon will create your lambdas.

-But, should I care? **No** you should not really care much about what is going on.
+But, should I care? **No** you should not really care much at this moment about what is going on.
 The only important part is that you'll now see a new ``_build`` directory in your project path.
 That directory contains everything gordon needs to put your lambdas live.

 If you want to read more about the internals of gordon project, you read more in the :doc:`project` page.